 I found that I was very successful at getting all of the objects to blend and fit together on the background.
 By zooming in close and using the very fine eraser, I could create an almost perfect object.
 Another success I found was that by adjusting different levels and colors I could really express the vibrance of the background.
 Finally, it got easier to manipulate the objects as I did it over and over again.
 Although selecting the layers was a bit of a challenge due to the many features and options Photoshop has in it.

-Posted by Christopher at 5:43 AM
+Posted by Anonymous at 5:43 AM

 Friday, May 9, 2014